Local airline ticket prices up; passengers lament

-The new prices, which took effect from July 08, 2022, was in response to a rise in operational cost occasioned by the depreciation of the Cedi against the Dollar, and increment in aviation fuel prices, the Ghana News Agency has gathered.
+The new prices, which took effect from July 08, 2022, were in response to a rise in operational costs occasioned by the depreciation of the Cedi against the Dollar, and an increment in aviation fuel prices, the Ghana News Agency has gathered.

 Domestic airline operators said their cost of operation had doubled since the beginning of the year and that an upward adjustment in airfares was necessary to sustain their businesses.